codiceSpaghetti/codiceSpaghetti/README.md

 I'm an AI Researcher & Engineer focused on **multilingual large language models.** 🤖<br>
 At Translated, I helped build from scratch [Lara](https://laratranslate.com/translate), a machine translation LLM that powers content in real-time for Airbnb, Uber, Shopify, and others, reaching over **200 million users**.
 I've scaled training to **1,000+ GPUs** and expanded MT coverage to **201 languages**.
 My work has consistently aimed at one thing: **making LLMs speak your language.** 🔊🌐

 Working nights and weekends, I **co-founded an AI startup** building an **image geolocalization system** as part of a three-person founding team.
 That experience taught me how everything can be **uncertain, fast, and change in a blink**.
-We were figuring things out as we went, but **growing quickly** and feeling the **energy of real user feedback.**
+We were figuring things out as we went, but **growing quickly**.
 It also brought a few bitter lessons about people...

 I'm a **voracious learner**.
 I constantly push to improve how I **think, train, and build**.
 I can't imagine a life without some form of training, whether it's **GPUs 🖥️, gym plates 🏋️, or marathon prep 🏃.**